How infectious diseases are spread and simple and practical advice for preventing the spread of infection in the home and community

 In the last 20 years the number of polio cases around the world has reduced.
 This is largely due to global vaccination programs that aim to immunise people against the poliovirus.

-Countries such as North and South America, the western Pacific region (including Australia) and Europe are now all polio-free; however cases are still being reported in some parts of Asia and Africa.
+Countries such as North and South America, the western Pacific region (including Australia) and Europe are now all polio-free; however cases are still being reported in some parts of Asia and Africa, including cases of vaccine derived polio in Papua New Guinea in 2018.

 Poliovirus infection is a notifiable condition1